seanq31/BagWhiskerPlot/README.md

 bag_whisker(dat_clean, type1 = 'FDR', q = 0.1, main = "Clean")
 bag_whisker(dat_cont1, type1 = 'FDR', q = 0.1, main = paste0("Contaminated ", contam_frac1 * 100, "%"))
 ```

-Code for the figures in the paper can be found under the `vignette` folder.